TokenKim92/thinPNG/README.md

 ## How to install

-Even if there is no virus, man can't download the executable file on website, so you must download the project and build it yourself.
+Even if there is no virus, man can't download the executable file on website, so you must download the project and build as `x86` it yourself.
 Clone this project and execute the `thinPNG.sln` file with Visual Studio and just build.

 ## How to use